4 Quick Cash Ideas That Don’t Involve Payday Loans

 Some say that bad luck comes in threes.
 I say that an emergency fund is a must-have.
 But what if you don’t have enough in savings yet?

 If you don’t have the funds to deal with the emergencies that head your way, visiting a payday-loan operator may seem tempting.

 I get it.
 Payday lenders are everywhere.
 They seem like a simple solution to an irritating problem.
 What’s the worst that can happen, right?

 Gina Marie Velez found that out first-hand when she turned to payday loans during a stressful divorce.
-“It took me over a year to get out and pay it off because of the ridiculous interest and fees,” she says.
+“It took me over a year to pay it off because of the ridiculous interest and fees,” she says.
 “They’re the absolute worst.
-They create a vicious cycle of debt from which it feels impossible to get out of.
-Do not ever take one.
-The interest rates and fees cause a bigger hole in your pocket than the loan amount!”
+They create a vicious cycle of debt that feels impossible to get out of.
+Do not ever take a cash payday loan.
+The interest rates and fees cause a bigger hole in your pocket than the amount of the loan!”

 Running the Numbers on Payday Loans

 The average term for a payday loan lasts two weeks.
-Finance charges are generally $15 to $30 for every $100, equaling an average APR (or annual percentage rate) of 400 percent.
-By contrast, credit-card APRs typically range from 12 to 30 percent.
+Finance charges are generally $15 to $30 for every $100, equaling an average APR (annual percentage rate) of 400 percent.
+By contrast, credit card APRs typically range from 12 to 30 percent.

-Payday-loan users typically end up taking out six to eight payday loans at the same location, and 66 percent of those are to cover the original loan.
-This is how unsuspecting borrowers get trapped into a vicious cycle of high-cost short-term loans.
+Payday loan users typically end up taking out six to eight of these emergency loans at the same location, and 66 percent of those are to cover the original loan.
+This is how unsuspecting borrowers get trapped into a never-ending cycle of high-cost short-term loans.

 1. Sell Something